aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 # Data Driven Diagramming v1

+Or: _Diagrams as Code_?

+Or: _Data-Oriented Diagramming_?

-Or: _Diagrams as Code_ v1?
+Or: _Diagrams as Data_?

+Or: _(Architecture) Diagrams as Data_?

 ## (intro)

+[??]

-Today I’d like to share some thoughts on something that may seem prosaic, maybe even mundane.
+- Today I’d like to share some thoughts on something that may seem prosaic, maybe even mundane
+- I get that it might be hard to muster up much excitement about software architecture diagrams
+- But it’s a topic that _I do_ get excited about

-And maybe it is a little mundane, but it’s something I care about deeply.
-So I’m going to try to convince you that maybe you should care a little bit too.
+- So I’m going to try to convince you that maybe you should care a little bit too

 ## (what is)